© Michael Nique

 Quantum Listening, by Pauline Oliveros

-Becoming with or dancing the body-landscape song
+Moving and becoming-with, or dancing the body-landscapes song

 “working with the body as material of the in- between and in collaboration”